niranjandkar/TkHome_RecipeFood/README.md

 This will start the development server and open the application in your default browser.
 If it doesn’t open automatically, you can navigate to http://localhost:3000 to view it.

 ### Step 4: Explore the Home Page
-Upon visiting the home page, you’ll see an overview of available recipes.
+Upon visiting the home page, you’ll see an overview of available recipes in recipe section.
 You can explore the recipes displayed and view additional options.

 ### Step 5: Search Recipes by Letter
 To find recipes that start with a specific letter: